Updated September 17, 20255 min read

 ${image.alternativeText}

-It’s hard to find the time to stop and plan ahead, but taking a few minutes to understand your risks and how to prepare now can provide peace of mind later.
+It’s hard to find the time to stop and plan ahead, but by taking a few minutes to understand your risks, you can better prepare for a potential natural disaster.
 These four important steps can help ensure you are prepared if disaster strikes.

 Tornados near corn fields